visualregressiontesting/visual-regression-workshop/lessons/01_wraith/04_selectors.md

 2.

 ## Assignment
+1. Comment out @import "break-some-things" in the main.scss file

-1. Capture baseline image for "Inline Images with Content" from style guide page
+2. Capture baseline image for "Inline Images with Content" from style guide page
-2. Capture baseline image for "Horizontal Tabs" from add ons
+3. Capture baseline image for "Horizontal Tabs" from add ons
-3. Capture baseline image for the entire form from the layout form page
+4. Capture baseline image for the entire form from the Sample form
-4. Capture baseline image for the header from the layout sidebar left page
+5. Capture baseline image for the header from the "Sidebar Left Layout" page
+6. Uncomment @import "break-some-things" in the main.scss file

 ### Extra Credit